IntMeGroup/EditHF/README.md

 📥 Model Weights

-You can download the advanced image editing model refined with our EditHF-Reward from the following link:
+You can download the advanced image editing model refined with EditHF-Reward from the following link:
 [EditHF-Reward(Qwen-Image-Edit)]